BintangRamadhan09/final_project_JCDS07/README.md

 - Campaign
 - Minimum Guarantee Loss

-Machine learning for Determining the profitability in certain areas :
+Determining the profitability in certain areas :

+Home :
 ![Alt text](image/appFinal.png)

 Result :
 ![Alt text](image/appFinal2.png)

 After filtering the unprofitable property in certain areas, OYO need to deal with new properties.
-But the problem is Business Development of OYO have no idea of giving the best take rate for OYO it self, to prevent unprofitable and loss.
+But the problem is, Business Development of OYO have no idea of giving the best take rate for OYO it self, to prevent unprofitable and loss.

 Machine Learning for deal recommendation by predicting the best Gross Take Rate, by Sellable Room, Average Room Rate and Occupancy(in  the same area) :

+Home :

 ![Alt text](image/appFinal3.png)